uclasystem/dorylus/README.md

 ## Preparing Input Graph

-### Converting to Binary
+First we should have a text graph file with vertices numbered from 0 and each line representing an edge.
+Example content of a text graph file `test_graph.txt`:

+    # Example with 6 vertices and 5 edges
+    0 1
+    0 2
+    1 3
+    2 4
+    3 5

 Go into the `inputs/` directory.

-- Compile `snapToBinarySnap.cpp` & `binarySnapReader.cpp`.
-These will allow you to convert text files into binary to be usable by the system, and the snapReader will help verify the correctness of the binary data.

-### Partitioning the Data

-Once Metis has been setup, compile the partitioner with:
+Compile the utilities by:

-    $
+    $ make

-Now run the `paritioner.sh` script with the binary graph file, the number of vertices, and the number of machine nodes.
+Then convert the graph to partitioned binary by:

+    $ ./prepare <Path-to-Text-File> <Undirected?
+(0/1)> <Num-Vertices> <Num-Partitions>

+This will create a `data/` folder under `input/`, where there is the binary graph file `*.bsnap` and a folder `parts_<Num-Partitions>/` containing partitioning infos inside.

-Make sure the data is put on all machines and under the **same** location.
+Make sure you put the things in `data/` folder on all machines and under the **same** location, and the `ec2run.sh` script points to it correctly.

 ## Running ASPIRE